-The property can also be reached from Vancouver during summer months and by four-wheel drive vehicles, via Squamish and Pemberton.
-This route, however, is not the recommended.

-Alternately, the property area can be reached by helicopter, out of Lillooet.
+The property can also be reached from Vancouver during summer months via Squamish and Pemberton, however, this route is not recommended except for four-wheel drive vehicles.
+Alternately, the property area can be reached by helicopter, out of Lillooet, or a float-plane landing in Gun Lake.